brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-07.md

 Robert and Kyle both jumped back, equally as surprised as he had been.

-"Merlin, you're fast!'
+"Merlin, you're fast!"
 Kyle blurted out, looking from the wand to Harry's stunned expression.
 "I knew you had a reputation as a duelist, but my goodness!"